trailofbits/osquery-extensions/README.md

 ### Specifying the extensions to be built

-By default, all of the extensions in our repository are built into one executable.
+By default, all of our extensions for a given OS are built into one executable.
 It's also possible to select which extensions to build, using the `TRAILOFBITS_EXTENSIONS_TO_BUILD` environment variable and specifying a comma separated list of extension names.
 For example, if you wish to build both the `windows_sync_objects` and `fwctl` extensions on Windows, you can set it to:

 ```shell
 $env:TRAILOFBITS_EXTENSIONS_TO_BUILD = "windows_sync_objects,fwctl"
 ```

+**Note:** The `network_monitor` extension stands alone as a separate executable, because it's a network listener that drops its own privileges at runtime.

 ### Finding the executable binary

 This is where the extension should be available once it has been built:

- * Linux: `osquery/build/external/trailofbits_osquery_extensions.ext`
+ * Linux: `osquery/build/external/extension_trailofbits/trailofbits_osquery_extensions.ext` (except `network_monitor`, which is in `osquery/build/external/extension_trailofbits/extensions/network_monitor/network_monitor.ext`)
- * macOS: `osquery/build/external/trailofbits_osquery_extensions.ext`
+ * macOS: `osquery/build/external/extension_trailofbits/trailofbits_osquery_extensions.ext`
  * Windows: `osquery\build\external\Release\trailofbits_osquery_extensions.ext.exe`

-## Running the automated tests
+### Running the automated tests

 macOS or Linux: once osquery has been built with tests enabled (*i.e.*, *with* `-DOSQUERY_BUILD_TESTS=ON` CMake option), enter the build folder and run the following command: `cmake --build . --target trailofbits_extensions_tests`.